 Robert Bauer: Bob was Founder/Chairman of Electrical Installations Inc., founder of an Elizabeth semi-pro football team and once owner of a ten horse stable of racers.
 The Bauers were major contributors to Cornell University, Overlook Hospital and the Broad Street branch of the Westfield Y.

-Barbara Hale and Sherry Cronin have stepped in as Co-Chairs in place of the late Joan Lowell Smith is the Chairperson of the eleven member Hall of Fame Selection Committee.
-The next scheduled Induction to the Westfield Hall of Fame is in September of 2019.
+Barbara Hale and Sherry Cronin have stepped in as Co-Chairs in place of the late Joan Lowell Smith of the nine member Hall of Fame Selection Committee.
+The next scheduled Induction to the Westfield Hall of Fame is in September 27, 2019.
 The Hall of Fame Selection Committee has a long list of qualified candidates submitted by the public for its consideration in that 2019 Induction and has chosen 12 very deserving new members for this 2019 Hall of Fame Class.

 The Historical Society members and the public at large are encouraged to submit profiles of persons believed to be strong candidates for the Westfield Hall of Fame to the Westfield Historical Society, P.O.
 Box 613, 314 Mountain Ave., Westfield, NJ 07091, or, email: firstname.lastname@example.org